 - 1 tablespoon vanilla extract

 - 1/2 cup canned coconut milk

 - 1/2 teaspoon almond extra (or substitute any flavor such as orange, vanilla, or raspberry!)

 - Preheat your oven to 350 and line a muffin pan with paper liners or spray with non stick spray.
 Set aside.

 - In a medium mixing bowl, stir together the cocoa powder, almond flour, baking powder, and salt.
 Set aside.

-- In a large mixing bowl, stir together the melted coconut oil, honey, applesauce, coconut sugar, eggs, coffee, and vanilla.
+- In a large mixing bowl, stir together the melted coconut oil, applesauce, coconut sugar, eggs, coffee, and vanilla.
 Gradually add the dry mixture to the wet and stir just until combined.
 If batter is too runny, add additional almond flour as needed.
 Spoon the batter evenly into the muffin liners, about 3/4 full.

 - Bake for 25 to 30 minutes.
 A toothpick inserted in the middle should come out mostly clean.
 There should be a few crumbs stuck to the tooth pick.